CERT-Polska/mquery/docs/README.md

 ## Advanced topics

+Relevant for people who want to run mquery in production or on a a bigger scale.

+- [Security](./security.md): Security considerations for hardening your mquery instance.
 - [Distributed mquery](./distributed.md): For users that want to run mquery on more than one machine.
 - [On-disk format](./ondiskformat.md): Read if you want to understand ursadb's on